 Mass of Christian Burial: Saturday, November 2, 2019 at 10:00 a.m. in St. Valentine Catholic Church with Rev. John Skirtich and Rev. Mr. John Ragan, Betty’s nephew, concelebrating.

-To send flowers to Elizabeth "Betty" L. (Frank) Schultz's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Elizabeth "Betty" L. (Frank) Schultz, please visit our floral store.